TxtDot/dalet/specification/main.md

 ### Daleth

 **Daleth** is a high-level language for humans.
-It can be translated into daletl, but daletl cannot be translated into daleth[^1].
+It can be compiled into daletl, but daletl cannot be decompiled into daleth[^1].
 It is only used for page creation by humans.

 ### Daletl